 The MODS is used by mineral exploration company personnel and consultants, independent prospectors, personnel and students of academic organizations and the general public.
-It is also used daily by government geologists in land-use planning.
+It is also used daily by government geologists in land use planning.
 Advice is given to various government departments through the Interdepartmental Land Use Committee (ILUC) referral process on establishing wilderness areas, hydro developments, provincial and national parks, cottage developments, water reservoirs, etc., so that where possible, these developments proceed in areas of low mineral potential.

-It is made available to various federal government agencies such as the Mines and Metals Sector, the Geological Survey of Canada (GSC), and will be this Province's contribution to the Mineral Deposits Sub-group of the CGKN.
+It is made available to various federal government agencies such as the Mines and Metals Sector of Natural Resources Canada and the Geological Survey of Canada (GSC).